quii/learn-go-with-tests/websockets.md

 Using `websocket.DefaultDialer.Dial` we try to dial in to our server and then we'll try and send a message with our `winner`.

-Finally we assert on the player store to check the winner was recorded.
+Finally, we assert on the player store to check the winner was recorded.

 ## Try to run the test
 ```